Print

 Ingredients

-• 1/2 medium pumpkin (cut in thick wedges)
+• 1/2 medium pumpkin (cut into thick wedges)

 • 3 or 4 tablespoons olive oil (see Notes below for alternatives)